twosixlabs/armory/docs/exporting_data.md

 ### Exporting/Viewing Data Interactively
 If you are running Armory with the `--interactive` flag, you can interactively view and/or save off data examples.
-Please see [docker.md](docker.md#interactive-use) for instructions on how to run Armory interactively.
+Please see [docker.md](docker.md#interactive-use) for instructions on how to run Armory interactively and [running_armory_scenarios_interactively.ipynb](../notebooks/running_armory_scenarios_interactively.ipynb) for a tutorial which includes instructions for exporting samples.
 Once you've attached to the container, please see the following code snippets for an example of how to view and/or save off data examples:

 First, we'll simply load our scenario config and evaluate on one batch of data: